 Secure your Site

 A few years ago, Google decided to favor sites whose hosting platforms are secured with a valid SSL certificate.
-If your site is not secured by HTTPS, Google may devalue the content and give it lower rankings.
+If HTTPS does not secure your site, Google may devalue the content and give it lower rankings.

 In addition, Google will go an extra step to warn visitors that your store is " Not secure."
-It's a quick fix to get encryption on your site and put your customer's minds at ease.
+It's a quick fix to get encryption on your site and ease your customers' minds.

 Rank for a Featured Snippet with Schema

-One last little thing that could gain you major points in page-rank is schema markup.
-Schema is a way of labeling your content so search engines have a better understanding of what it is.
+Schematic markup is another little thing that could gain you major points in page-rank.
+Schema is a way of labeling your content so search engines better understand what it is.

 In fact, optimizing online shops for SEO purposes is more challenging than it is for a magazine site or a simple five-page company website.
-After all, with lots of product pages containing mostly images, e-commerce websites often find it hard to tell search engines what their site is all about.
+After all, with many product pages containing mostly images, e-commerce websites often find it hard to tell search engines what their site is about.

 8. Ecommerce Tracking for Google Analytics

 Google Analytics is a powerful tool for visualizing ecommerce store activities.
-With the right data metrics, you can make actionable improvements to boost store sales and website traffic.
+You can make actionable improvements to boost store sales and website traffic with the right data metrics.

 Here are a few benefits of tracking ecommerce sales in Google Analytics: